Apply to HACC —High School Students

 What if I need additional services?

-- HACC's Office for Disability Services offers reasonable accommodations for students with disabilities.
+HACC's Student Access Services offers reasonable accommodations for students with disabilities.
 We follow the American with Disabilities Act 1990 (ADA) and Section 504 of the Rehabilitation Act 1973.

 Is my social security number required?

 Your social security number is NOT required.
 If you receive a letter requesting it, please note it is only for financial aid purposes.
 Dual Enrollment and College in the High School students are not eligible for financial aid until after they have completed high school.